 Are teacher candidates allowed to work for a school board on our days off, even if we’re not OCT certified teachers?

 Bill: The Faculty of Education’s Teacher Education Program provides the preparatory courses and practical experiences that will lead you to successfully be certified to teach in Ontario.
 Teacher candidates are expected to attend and complete all parts of this program – courses, professional development, and practical experiences – and school board employers will understand that you need to complete these in order to gain certification from the OCT upon graduation.

 This being said, a board may appoint emergency non-certified temporary teachers when no teacher is available (section 21 of Regulation 298: The Operation of Schools).
 You would need to speak with the employing board if you have any questions about teaching while non-certified.

 When can I start taking AQ courses?

-McNay: You may begin taking AQ courses as soon as you have completed your B.Ed. program.
-Western is one of many many AQ providers in the province.
+Barbara: You may begin taking AQ courses as soon as you have completed your B.Ed. program and are certified through the Ontario College of Teachers.
 At Western, AQ courses are offered through the ASPIRE – Advanced Studies in Professional Education – Office, which is located in the Faculty of Education building next to the Teacher Education office.
 Candidates can consider taking AQ courses to further their knowledge or add divisional qualifications, which could increase your chances of securing a full-time teaching position.
 For more information, plan to attend our information sessions as part of T2P on Tuesday November 13!